List of Ubisoft subsidiaries: Ubisoft Bordeaux

+Ubisoft Chengdu

+Ubisoft Chengdu was founded in 2008 in Chengdu, as Ubisoft's second studio in China.
+The studio also served as a support studio, working on games such as Scott Pilgrim vs. the World: The Game, and provided Chinese localisation services for games like Might & Magic: Duel of Champions.
+Ubisoft Chengdu led the development of Monkey King Escape, a mobile title, and casual games Scrabble (2013), Uno (2017) and Wheel of Fortune.
+Ubisoft Chengdu has more than 420 employees as of May 2021.

-Ubisoft Bucharest
+Ubisoft Da Nang

-Ubisoft Bucharest in Bucharest, Romania, was founded by six members in 1992 as Ubisoft's first in-house studio that was based outside France.
-They developed games in the Chessmaster, Silent Hunter, and H.A.W.X series.
-It also supported other studios on the development of Assassin's Creeds multiplayer, Assassin's Creed Rogue, Just Dance, and Tom Clancy's Ghost Recon: Future Soldier.
-A separate team in Craiova was established in September 2008 with 12 employees.
-In December 2008, 126 employees were added to the two studios (75 in Bucharest and 51 in Craiova), with the total staff count reaching around 770.
+Ubisoft Da Nang was established in September 2019 in Da Nang, Vietnam.
+It will help develop mobile games and "Instant Games" for other platforms like Facebook, with plans to hire 100 developers in three years.
+They led the development of PC and console ports of Valiant Hearts: Coming Home, the Apple Arcade title Rabbids: Legends of the Multiverse as well as numerous browser games based on Ubisoft's franchises.

-Ubisoft CRC (EMEA)
+Ubisoft Blue Byte

-Ubisoft Consumer Relationship Center manages Customer Support and Community Management for Europe, Middle East & Asian territories and is located in Newcastle upon Tyne, England.
+Ubisoft Blue Byte was founded in Düsseldorf, Germany, in 1988.
+The company found early success with strategy titles, such as The Settlers and Battle Isle.
+Blue Byte was acquired by Ubisoft in 2001.
+Ubisoft Blue Byte's main Düsseldorf studio, Ubisoft Düsseldorf, has 470 employees as of January 2023, making it the largest in Germany.

 Ubisoft Kyiv

 Ubisoft Kyiv was founded in 2008 in Kyiv, Ukraine, originally as Ubisoft Kiev.
 The studio's focus is to port Ubisoft games to personal computers (PCs), and the studio has also worked on titles such as Tom Clancy's Ghost Recon: Future Soldier, Tom Clancy's Ghost Recon Frontline (which was not finished), and Watch Dogs 2.
 Ubisoft Kyiv partnered with Massive Entertainment on Uplay and frequently worked with RedLynx on Trials games.
 In 2016, the studio launched a quality control department for PC ports.
 Recently, Ubisoft Kyiv has worked closely with Ubisoft Quebec on Assassin's Creed Odysseys PC version, and with RedLynx on Trials Rising.
 In December 2019, Ubisoft Kiev was rebranded as Ubisoft Kyiv to adopt the Ukrainian spelling of the city's name.